 In 2022 and future years we could be classified as a Personal Holding Company.
-If this is the case, we would be subject to a 20% tax on the amount of any PHC Income (as defined) for such year that we do not distribute to our shareholders (see Note B[8] to our unaudited condensed consolidated financial statements included in this Quarterly Report).
+If this is the case, we would be subject to a 20% tax on the amount of any undistributed personal holding company income (as defined) for such year that we do not distribute to our shareholders (see Note B[8] to our unaudited condensed consolidated financial statements included in this Quarterly Report).